Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is well-structured with clear sections: overview, navigation levels, when to use, and related tools.
-It is front-loaded with the core purpose and avoids redundancy, making it efficient for an AI agent to parse.
+The description is well-structured with clear sections: main purpose, navigation levels, when-to-use list, and related tools.
+It is front-loaded with the core purpose and uses bullet points for readability.
+Every sentence adds value without redundancy.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.